Gigaspaces/xap-docs/site/content/xap120adm/zookeeper.markdown

 The ZooKeeper configuration is provided by configuration file which is located by default at `<XAP Root>\config\zookeeper\zoo.cfg`, you can change it location using `XAP_ZOOKEEPER_SERVER_CONFIG_FILE` environment variable or the `-Dorg.openspaces.grid.zookeeper.config-file` system property.

 {{%refer%}}
-More information on how to configure ZooKeeper can be found [here](https://zookeeper.apache.org/doc/r3.4.2/zookeeperAdmin.html#sc_configuration).
+More information on how to configure ZooKeeper can be found {{%exurl "ZooKeeper configuration""https://zookeeper.apache.org/doc/r3.4.2/zookeeperAdmin.html#sc_configuration"%}}.
 {{%/refer%}}